fa-laurena/LinearRegressionML/README.md

 <h1> USA Hoursing - Linear Regression  </h1>

 <h2>Description</h2>
-Project consists of a simple linear regression model training to determine the best Housing area of the USA States to consider real estate, it include area and estimations data important to i train the model correctly.
+IN this project, the USA Dataset features can be used to annalyse the average market price of houses.
+Good for real estate agences and personal use to know if you are buying or selling at fair price.
 <br />

 <h2>Languages and Utilities Used</h2>

 - <b>Python</b>
-- <b>Jupyter notebook</b>
+- <b>Python libraries(see first photo ref)</b>

-<h2>Environments Used </h2>
+<h2>Platform </h2>

 - <b>Jupiter notebook</b> (21H2)